 Vol-a-Tile [11] is an interactive tool for exploring large volumetric data on scalable tiled displays.
 Hardware texture mapping and level-of-detail techniques improve interactivity.
-Since Vol-a-Tile is an OpenGL-based application, we added a pixel 'readback' step at the end of the rendering phase.
+Being an OpenGL-based application, we added a pixel 'readback' step at the end of the rendering phase.
 These pixels are streamed for display using SAGE.
-This is a minimal modification to the source code, and could be applied to any OpenGL application.
-This is an easy way to port various opensource applications to SAGE.
-Given the fill-limited performance characteristics of volume rendering applications (Vol-a-Tile uses OpenGL 3D textures and fragment shaders), the SAGE enabled version of this application runs faster when it is executed on a cluster of machines where each rendering node generates a subportion of the final image.
-SAGE then recombines all the streams and provides the user with a coherent picture, which can be moved and scaled on any portion of the tiled display.
+This is an easy way to port various open-source applications to SAGE.
+Applications of Vol-a-Tile include confoncal microscopy volume and seismic simulation results.

-3.3 HD Video Streaming
+3.3 High-resolution Animation and Video Streaming

-The National Center for Supercomputing Applications (NCSA) developed an HD Movie Player which reads raw HD images from the disk and plays them back.
-We ported this software to the SAGE environment and used it for iGrid demonstration of HD video streaming (1920x1080) from Amsterdam or Chicago to a large tiled display in San Diego.
-An HD stereo movie was also streamed from NCSA to San Diego using SAGE.
+The National Center for Supercomputing Applications (NCSA) developed an high-resolution animation player which reads raw HD images from the disk and display them using OpenGL.
+We ported this software to the SAGE environment and used it for iGrid demonstration of HD animation streaming (1920x1080) from Amsterdam or Chicago to a large tiled display in San Diego.
+HD stereo animations were also streamed from NCSA to a stereo projection system.

-Scalable Visualization Consumer (SVC) receives MPEG2 data through IEEE1394, files on disk or network interface and decompresses it for streaming to a tiled display using SAGE.
+Scalable Visualization Consumer (SVC) receives MPEG2 data through a Firewire (IEEE1394) interface, files on disk or network interface and decompresses it for streaming to a tiled display.
 To be shown on a tiled display, MPEG2 data has to be decompressed, split as sub-images and streamed to the appropriate display nodes.
+We used this software for videoconference using JVC or Sony HDV cameras.
+It performs at an optimal 30fps frame rate and uses 650Mbps of network bandwidth.